Eldritch Instinct System Reference Document (v0.5)

 Inventory

 Bulky items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (e.g. filling all 7 slots) must roll on the Wounds Table and fall prone when they are hit.
+Anyone carrying a full inventory (e.g. filling all 9 slots) is reduced to 0 HP.
 A PC cannot carry more items than their inventory allows.

 As carrying bulky weapons would raise suspicion, it is generally assumed that PCs keep their bulky weapons hidden in their car or at home, unless the players say otherwise.